JuliyaMiller/maket_furniutr/README.md

 # maket_furniutr
-layout of the site according to the layout
+layout of the site according to the model